anisul/site-monitor/README.md

 # site-monitor
-A command line Java application to monitor websites.
-Websites max/average response time, availability is monitored.
+Application to monitor websites.
+Websites' max/average response time, availability is monitored.
 If availability of website goes down under 80%, alert is logged in console.
 Recovery alert is logged when availability goes to 80% or above.